-We encourage parents to read our last OFSTED report which was outstanding and reflects the excellent provision which our school offers.
+We encourage parents to read our last OFSTED report which reflects the excellent provision which our school offers.
 Although our last inspection was some time ago we are risk assessed annually to check standards remain high and that the Outstanding judgement is still appropriate.
-This is available to view on a link on our school website. www.johnwilkinsonprimary.co.uk-soon to transfer to www.johnwilkinson.shropshire.sch.uk
+This is available to view on a link on our school website. www.johnwilkinson.shropshire.sch.uk